Ila-bura/zero-waste-life/README.md

 The source for this piece of code can be found on [Stack Overflow](https://stackoverflow.com/questions/20920265/horizontal-menu-how-to-float-right-but-keep-the-menu-items-in-the-correct-order=).

-* Soon after adding the footer section, I noticed that the footer did not stick to the bottom of the page and it changed its position depending on how much content was displayed on the page.
+* Soon after adding the footer section, I noticed that the footer did not stick to the bottom of the page and would change its position depending on how much content was displayed on the page.
 I researched the issue and tackled it by creating a page container to wrap all of the content: its minimum height was set to 100% of the viewport height and I added a relative property to it.
 Then I added a div to wrap all of the page content except for the footer.
 Using CSS, I set the footer position to absolute.
 Finally, I gave the content wrap a bottom padding with the same height of the footer.
 The source for this piece of code can be found [here](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/).

-* To improve the appearance of the sign up form fields and have them aligned, I researched the topic on [Stack Overflow](https://stackoverflow.com/questions/4309950/how-to-align-input-forms-in-html) and found a viable solution by creating a table.
+* To improve the appearance of the sign up form fields and display them aligned, I researched the topic on [Stack Overflow](https://stackoverflow.com/questions/4309950/how-to-align-input-forms-in-html) and found a viable solution by creating a table.

 ## Peer Review

 A peer review was requested using the Code Institute peer-code-review Slack channel.
 Carl Murray suggested the following improvements:

 * Increase the opacity of the green background, to ensure better readability.
 This was implemented by increasing it from 0.6 to 0.7 in all instances where the green background was used, including the media queries.
 * Reduce the refresh time once the confirmation message is displayed.
 This was implemented by reducing it from 15 to 7 seconds.